abhisrkckl/GWecc.jl/README.md

 Installation
 ------------
 I suggest installing this package in a new `conda` environment to avoid conflicts with existing package installations.
-I also suggest installing `enterprise-pulsar` via conda before installing `GWecc.jl` to make sure that `tempo2` is installed properly.
+I also suggest installing `enterprise-pulsar` via conda before installing `GWecc.jl` to make sure that `tempo2`, which is a dependency of `enterprise-pulsar`, is installed properly.

 ```
 > conda create -n gwecc python=3.10